-The current key issue is - Who pays for Heathrow's third runway? - assuming it is built:- See further below.
-Previous important regulatory issues have been
+The current key issue is - Who pays for Heathrow's third runway? - assuming it is built - see further below.

 - setting maximum landing charges for London's airports, and

 - forcing BAA plc, then the owner of Heathrow, to sell both Gatwick and Stansted.

 By way of background, it is worth remembering that Heathrow's maximum charges include an allowed rate of return on most of its capital assets (its RAB - regulated asset base).
 This encourages capital investment and

 - since buying BAA in 2006 - new owner Ferrovial has tripled its RAB to £15bn., mainly financed by cheap debt.
 See also my Price Control web page.

 It is generally accepted that the South-East of the UK needs significantly more airport capacity.
 (Clement Attlee's Labour Government first proposed a third Heathrow runway in 1949 !)
 Heathrow is now operating at full capacity and Gatwick is close to capacity.
 But the expansion of Heathrow is phenomenally complex and expensive.
 The immediate effects, environmental in particular, fall largely on the local population while the wider economic benefits accrue to the country as a whole.
 The Government nevertheless announced in October 2016 that it would bring forward legislation which would permit the planning process for a third Heathrow runway to begin around a year later.

 But Who pays?
 Apart from concerns about noise and pollution, one of the big issues facing the promoters of the third runway is who pays for the runway and associated infrastructure, whose cost might exceed £20 billion.
 The catch is that this investment will not generate income until the runway is available to passengers, which will not happen for several years.
 Someone therefore has to invest a lot of money well in advance of getting any return.
 There are four possibilities: